Kenya June 2013

 19 June – Nairobi

-On this day I nally got around to doing some of the Nairobi-area activities which many of our clients have done in the past, and for which I have never time.
+On this day I finally got around to doing some of the Nairobi-area activities which many of our clients have done in the past, and for which I have never time.

 Karen Blixen Museum